titancoder12/CS11/README.md

 The materials are selected from:
 - Harvard University's [CS50 - Introduction to the intellectual enterprises of computer science and the art of programming](https://cs50.harvard.edu/x/2023/)

+### TODO:
+- Select assignments/problems for each topic
+- More details on description and subtopic if each CS50 Week's material, since not a 1-to-1 map from CS50's modules to CS11 topics.
+- Include other handson projects.

 ## Topics
 ### 1. Ways to represent basic data types
 - number systems (e.g., binary, hexadecimal)